Our Research

 Our lab is dedicated to revolutionizing engineering systems by developing innovative ways to control the movement and heat transfer of fluids.
-We do this by using advanced 3D printing techniques to create highly precise porous materials or otherwise complex structures.
-This allows us achieve the desired transport properties at a macro-scale level.

 What we do.